Transcendent-Tapir/Distorted-Domains/advancement.md

 - Rolls that use a negative aspect
 - As a possible bonus from a critical success

+Gaining inspiration always takes place after a roll, so you cannot use the inspiration you gain from using a negative aspect in that same roll.

 #### Using Inspiration

 You start each session with 1 inspiration.